Best Trade Schools in Oklahoma

 When you compare trade schools, focus on what really matters:

-• Job placement rates - Ask how many graduates find work in their trade field.
+• Employment outcomes.
+(Verify with the school) Ask how many graduates find work in their trade field.

 A trade school should give you both the technical skill and the credentials to work legally and safely in Oklahoma.